-- (1) Amounts shown reflect aggregate full grant date fair value of equity-based awards granted during the year in accordance with FASB ASC Topic 718.
-Pursuant to FASB ASC Topic 718, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions. - (2) The amounts reported reflect the cash bonus determined by our Compensation Committee (for the Named Executive Officers other than Dr. Shukla), and by our Board of Directors upon recommendation of our Compensation Committee (for Dr. Shukla), based on certain performance goals and achievement of certain developmental, clinical or regulatory milestones as specified by our Board of Directors upon recommendation of our Compensation Committee. - (3) The amounts reported in 2021 in this column include: (i) 401(k) Plan employer match of \$11,608, life insurance premium of \$441, and 5-year anniversary bonus of \$764 to Dr. Shukla; (ii) 401(k) Plan employer match of \$11,314 and life insurance premium of \$441 to Ms. Broadfoot; and (iii) 401(k) Plan employer match of \$10,692 and life insurance premium of \$441 to Ms. Denves. - (4) The amounts reported in 2022 in this column include: (i) 401(k) Plan employer match of \$9,130 and life insurance premium of \$606 to Dr. Shukla; (ii) 401(k) Plan employer match of \$9,006 and life insurance premium of \$606 to Ms. Broadfoot; and (iii) 401(k) Plan employer match of \$7,969 and life insurance premium of \$606 to Ms. Denyes.
+These amounts do not necessarily correspond to the actual value recognized or that may be recognized by the Named Executive Officers.
+Our Named Executive Officers will only realize compensation from grants of stock options to the extent the trading price of our common stock is greater than the exercise price of such stock options. - (2) The amounts reported reflect the cash bonus determined by our Compensation Committee (for the Named Executive Officers other than Dr. Shukla), and by our Board of Directors upon recommendation of our Compensation Committee (for Dr. Shukla), based on certain performance goals and achievement of certain developmental, clinical or regulatory milestones as specified by our Board of Directors upon recommendation of our Compensation Committee, as discussed more fully in the section below titled "- Annual Performance-Based Bonuses". - (3) The amounts reported in 2023 in this column include: (i) 401(k) Plan employer match of \$9,900 and life insurance premiums of \$606 to Dr. Shukla; (ii) 401(k) Plan employer match of \$9,900, a five year anniversary cash bonus of \$3,821 and life insurance premiums of \$606 to Ms. Broadfoot; and (iii) 401(k) Plan employer match of \$9,900 and life insurance premiums of \$606 to Ms. Denyes.